 When you sit down with your financial planner, one of the things they’ll want to establish is the kind of retirement you’d like.
 They can then start to determine how much you’ll need to invest to achieve it and whether you'll need to make any adjustments to your current lifestyle.

-Many of us think about retirement as a chance to spend more time with friends and family, start a new hobby, explore the local area and travel abroad.
-For others, retirement could mean a complete lifestyle change, or having more money to spend on life’s luxuries.
+Many see retirement as a chance to spend more time with friends and family, start a new hobby, explore the local area and / or travel abroad.
+For others, retirement could mean a complete lifestyle change.

-The amount needed in retirement varies from person to person because we all have different goals and circumstances.
-But according to research from Interactive Investor, people typically overestimate their income retirement income by around 30%.
-With more of us living longer, it’s important to crunch those numbers now and make any necessary adjustments early on, to achieve the retirement lifestyle you want.
+The cost of retirement will vary from person to person, because we all have different goals and circumstances.
+But whatever future you envisage, it’s important to crunch the numbers, get a plan together and make any necessary adjustments early on.
+Otherwise, you might risk leaving it too late to afford the retirement lifestyle you want.

-Couples with a ‘luxurious’ retirement need an income of £3,750 per month
+Couples wanting a ‘comfortable’ retirement need an annual income of £59,000

 How much do people spend in retirement?

-The survey revealed that the average retired couple spent just under £2,340 per month, or £28,000 per year.
-Which? considered this enough to provide a ‘comfortable’ retirement, covering all the necessities plus a few luxuries like a European holiday and eating out.
+In 2022, a survey by Which? revealed that the average retired couple spent just under £2,340 each month, requiring an annual net income of £28,000.
+At the time, Which? considered this enough for a ‘comfortable’ retirement (covering the necessities plus a few luxuries).

 How can I calculate how much I’ll need in retirement?

-One of the most obvious considerations is how long you expect your retirement to last (or put simply, your life expectancy).
-Based on average life expectancy in the UK, a 65 year-old today can expect to live to age 85 (for males) or 87 years (for females).
+One of the most obvious considerations is how long you expect your retirement to last (or, put simply, your life expectancy).
+Based on the average life expectancy in the UK, a 65-year-old today can expect to live to age 85 (for males) or 87 years (for females).
 There’s even a 1-in-4 chance of living a further seven years beyond that.

-Within those timeframes, you’ll need to think about your incoming bills and what you’d expect to spend each month on groceries, going out, holidays, clothes, leisure activities and hobbies.
+Within those timeframes, you’ll need to consider your incoming bills and what you’d expect to spend each month on things like groceries, travel, holidays, clothes, leisure activities, etc.

 You can exclude the things you won’t have to pay for when you retire – usually things like childcare, a mortgage, life insurance, critical illness cover, commuting costs, and pension contributions.

-To take it step further, you might consider what falls under ‘essential’ spending and what you consider ‘lifestyle’ expenditure (the things you wouldn’t want to give up), then calculate the minimum and maximum you’ll need each month.
+Taking it a step further, you might consider what falls under ‘essential’ spending and what you consider ‘lifestyle’ expenditure (ie. the things you wouldn’t want to give up), then calculate the minimum and maximum you’ll need each month.
 Then it’s time to dream a little: if money was no object, what would you choose to do in retirement?

-Utilities, groceries, household maintenance, insurance, healthcare, clothing and transport - Lifestyle
+- Essentials: Utilities, groceries, household maintenance, insurance, healthcare, clothing and transport

-Holidays, eating out, designer clothes, redecorating, a new car, hobbies, recreational and leisure activities - Luxuries
+- Lifestyle: Holidays, dining out, designer clothes, redecorating, a new car, hobbies, recreational and leisure activities

-Don’t forget to factor in the cost of replacing large household items every few years, too.
-Household appliances, boilers, sofas and furniture…they won’t stop ‘wearing out’ just because you’ve retired.
+Remember to factor in the cost of replacing large household items every few years, too.
+Household appliances, boilers, sofas, and furniture… they won’t stop ‘wearing out’ just because you’ve retired.

-Coming up with an accurate figure can be complicated and subject to other factors that are often difficult to calculate (for example, the impact of unexpected life changes, stock market performance, and so on).
-A financial planner will be able to ‘model’ this for you, and help you create a plan that’ll help you achieve your goals.
+Coming up with an accurate figure is not straightforward, plus there are other factors that are often difficult to calculate (for example, the impact of unexpected life changes, stock market performance, and so on).
+A financial planner can ‘model’ this for you, and help you create a plan to help you achieve your retirement goals.

 – Your State Pension

-To claim the full amount, you need to have made 35 years of National Insurance (NI) contributions by the time you’re eligible to receive your state pension.
-That’s currently 66 years old but will rise to 67 from 2026 (and later, 68), depending on the year you were born.
+To claim the full amount, you must have made 35 years of National Insurance (NI) contributions by the time you’re eligible to receive your state pension.
+That’s currently 66 years old but will rise to 67 in 2026 (and later, 68), depending on the year you were born.

 Many people, especially women who took time out of the workplace to raise a family, don’t realise they may not be entitled to the full amount.
 To check your state pension forecast, go to https://www.gov.uk/check-state-pension

-But even if you can claim the full amount, you will need to top up your income with a private or workplace pension to enjoy a comfortable or luxurious retirement.
+But as we said earlier, even if you can claim the full amount, you must top up your income with a private or workplace pension to enjoy a ‘comfortable’ or even ‘moderate’ retirement.

 – Defined contribution and workplace pensions

 If you’re an employee over 21, your employer will have registered you for a workplace pension, which they’ve been mandated to provide since 2012.
-Provided you didn’t choose to opt-out of it, your employer will contribute a minimum of 3% of your pay to your pension, and you’ll contribute a minimum of 5%.
+Provided you didn’t choose to opt-out, your employer will contribute a minimum of 3% of your pay to your pension, and you’ll contribute a minimum of 5%.

 – A defined benefit pension